 It’s a car owner’s responsibility to keep his/her vehicle registration up to date every year.
 Having current registration means that your tag is current.
-A proper registration involves getting the vehicle inspected, paying property tax, and attaching the tags to your license plate.
-If you get pulled over for expired tags, you will owe a fine that is relative to the amount of time your tag has been expired.
+Proper registration involves getting the vehicle inspected, paying property tax, and attaching the tags to your license plate.
+If you get pulled over for expired tags, you will owe a fine that is relative to the amount of time your tag has expired.
 Receiving a ticket for an expired registration can result in a misdemeanor conviction on your record.

 A ticket for expired tags is an infraction but can still require your attendance in court.
 If you are supposed to appear in court but fail to do so, DMV can take action to suspend your driver’s license.
 Our Raleigh traffic offense lawyers have experience in assisting clients who have been ticketed for expired registrations.
 In this article, we answer some common questions regarding these citations.